neovim/neovim/README.md

 `vim-patch` token).
 See LICENSE for details.

     Vim is Charityware.
-You can use and copy it as much as you like, but you are encouraged to make a donation for needy children in Uganda.
+You can use and copy it as much as you like, but you are encouraged to make a donation for needy children.
 Please see the kcc section of the vim docs or visit the ICCF web site, available at these URLs:

             http://iccf-holland.org/